AmanuelTenaw/A3_AI_application_assistant/README.md

 * What are my biggest skill gaps?
 * How well does my experience align with the job requirements?

-Responses are generated using retrieved resume and job description context rather than relying solely on the language model.
+Responses are generated using retrieved resume and job description context through Retrieval-Augmented Generation (RAG), while maintaining limited conversational memory for follow-up questions.

 ---